LASIK Surgery Cost and Financing

 Wake Forest University Eye Center’s current prices are competitive and are calculated depending on your prescription.
 There are no other hidden costs.
 This price includes all follow-up by the surgeon for 1 year, touch ups and most post-op supplies.

-Low-interest or 12-month no-interest financing is available through CareCredit.
+Low-interest or 12-month no-interest financing is available for LASIK surgery through CareCredit.

 Pre-tax spending accounts are also a good way to save money.
 Please call us at 336-716-2305 or 336-716-4091 to discuss financing.